gpldecha/allegro-hand/README.md

 sudo chmod +x install_dependencies.sh sudo ./install_dependencies.sh
 ```
-3. With this setting you will not be able to use gazebo the simulator, only the hardware.
-The standard apt-get gazebo uses by default the ode physics engine which is unable to handle the small inertia matrices of the hand whilst running in real time.
-If you want to use gazebo (running with real time factor) you will need the [dart](https://dartsim.github.io/) simulator which requires compiling gazebo from source, for this follow steps in **install allegro-hand gazebo**.
+With this setup you will not be able to use gazebo the simulator.
+The standard "apt-get install gazebo" uses by default the ode physics engine which is unable to handle the small inertia matrices of the hand whilst mainting a real time performance.

+If you want to use gazebo (running with a real time factor) you will need the [dart](https://dartsim.github.io/) simulator which requires compiling gazebo from source for this follow steps outlined in **Install allegro-hand gazebo**.
-If you don't want to use gazebo simulation, you are done.
-Just compile your catkin workspace.
+If you don't want to use the gazebo simulator, you are done, just compile your catkin workspace.

 ### Install allegro-hand gazebo